 Question: "What is the occult?"

 How are we to recognize the occult and those who promote it?
-The incident involving Paul and Barnabas in the early days of the church is a good place to start.
+An incident involving Paul and Barnabas in the early days of the church is a good place to start.
 They “traveled through the whole island until they came to Paphos.
 There they met a Jewish sorcerer and false prophet named Bar-Jesus, who was an attendant of the proconsul, Sergius Paulus.
 The proconsul, an intelligent man, sent for Barnabas and Saul because he wanted to hear the word of God.
 But Elymas the sorcerer (for that is what his name means) opposed them and tried to turn the proconsul from the faith.
 Then Saul, who was also called Paul, filled with the Holy Spirit, looked straight at Elymas and said, ‘You are a child of the devil and an enemy of everything that is right!
 You are full of all kinds of deceit and trickery.
 Will you never stop perverting the right ways of the Lord?’”
 (Acts 13:6–10).

-© Copyright 2002-2013 Got Questions Ministries.
+© Copyright 2002-2014 Got Questions Ministries.